Navy Great Lakes Regional SeaPerch Competition

 Challenge and Scoring

 The Navy Great Lakes competition uses the same course and score system as the National SeaPerch competition.
 The competition includes two in-pool components: an obstacle course and a challenge course.
 Each year, the course and its objectives change.
-The 2022 Challenge is Space Exploration.
+The 2023 Challenge has yet to be announced.